Coronavirus Food Assistance Program (CFAP)

 - Non-specialty Crops: malting barley, canola, corn, upland cotton, millet, oats, soybeans, sorghum, sunflowers, durum wheat, and hard red spring wheat

-- Livestock: cattle, hogs, and sheep (lambs and yearlings only)
+- Livestock: cattle, hogs, and ALL sheep (Only lambs and yearlings (sheep less than two years old) were previously eligible.)

 - Fruits: apples, avocados, blueberries, cantaloupe, grapefruit, kiwifruit, lemons, oranges, papaya, peaches, pears, raspberries, strawberries, tangerines, tomatoes, watermelons